GuoJingjie/yade_code/doc/sphinx/installation.rst

 * `python3-mpi4py <https://bitbucket.org/mpi4py/>`_ MPI for Python (For MPI, optional)
 * `coin-or <https://github.com/coin-or/Clp>`_ COIN-OR Linear Programming Solver (For :yref:`PotentialBlock`, optional)
 * `mpfr <https://www.mpfr.org/>`_ in ``C++`` and `mpmath <http://mpmath.org/>`_ in ``python`` for high precision ``Real`` or for CGAL exact predicates (optional)
+* `mpc <http://www.multiprecision.org/mpc/`_ is an MPFR extension to complex numbers.
+It is used explicitly together with MPFR.

 Most of the list above is very likely already packaged for your distribution.
 In case you are confronted with some errors concerning not available packages (e.g., package libmetis-dev is not available) it may be necessary